 What Is Needed For What?

 Many requirements are mentioned to be safe, such as the need to have a sound card or a DVD drive (if you intend to buy a physical copy), both of which will usually be part of your PC.
-In the old days of PC gaming, however, these components were less common, so it was necessary to add them to the requirements section.
+In the old days of PC gaming, however, these components were less common, so it was necessary to add them to the essential requirements section.

 With the realm of technology moving at an increasingly rapid rate, these requirements are likely to keep changing.